Saturday, March 31, 2012

 We also conducted some role plays around students not showing and showing the appropriate behavior.
 This always provides a lot of giggles at first, but the importance of modeling the correct behavior cannot be underestimated.

 My Daily 5 sessions are approximately 25 minutes in length, but we started the year in just 3 minute blocks as we built our stamina.
-I found this great resource on Pinterest and can't wait to tweak it a bit to use it next year:

 When we first practice, we all do Read to Self for several minutes, then reflect on what went well and what we could do differently, then practice again.
 Some of my more voracious readers hate these short reading times, but for those kids who are distractions, these short times are invaluable.
 We also start introducing "1 minute warning" during these early sessions, as well as the wind chimes to signal the end of the session.